-Another possible repercussion of the ruling, says Simmons, is that scientists could find themselves facing much higher prices for rats and micewhich are about 85% of all research animals-in the future. since some breeders may have to enlarge housing facilities.
+Another possible repercussion of the ruling, says Simmons, is that scientists could find themselves facing much higher prices for rats and micewhich are about 85% of all research animals-in the future, since some breeders may have to enlarge housing facilities.

 But Simmons says, "The biggest economic impact will be on the USDA."
 And indeed the agency has argued that such regulations could double demands on its already overstrained enforcement capabilities.
-But as of 23 January, USDA officials were still considering whether to appeal the ruling.
+But as of 23 January, USDA officials were male homosexuals: new evidence of a strong genetic role in homosexuality, and the association found between homosexuality and left-handedness.
+Now, the hypothesis has gotten a boost from vet another direction---research bearing on sex differences in cognitive abilities.